stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 <!--more-->

-# Installing Node.js on Windows #
+# Installing Node.js #

-First, download the latest version of Node.js from [the official Website](https://nodejs.org).
+To install Node.js on Windows, download the current version from [the official Website](https://nodejs.org).
 Choose the LTS version and *Windows installer* (64-bit), unless you know that you need a different option.

+To install Node.js on macOS, use [Homebrew](http://brew.sh/).

+[Nodesource](https://nodesource.com/) maintain Node.js packages for the popular Linux distributions.

 A standard Node.js installation provides you with:

 * The Node.js runtime
-* An *interactive shell* (use the menu icon, or type _node_ in a command prompt window)
+* An *interactive shell* (use the menu icon in Windows, or type _node_ in a command prompt window)
 * A small *standard library*, along with documentation
 * The *npm* package manager to install extra software